v-mipeng/LexiconNER/README.md

 e.g.)
 `python adaptive\_pu\_model.py --model saved\_model/bnpu\_conll2003\_PER\_lr\_0.0001\_prior\_0.3\_beta\_0.0\_gamma\_1.0\_percent\_1.0 --flag PER --iter 1`
 Replace saved model names and iteration times when doing adaptive learning.
 And in the same iteration the iter number in dictionary generation and adaptive learning should be same.

+### Cite:

+Please cite our ACL 2019 paper:

+`@article{peng2019distantly,
+  title={Distantly Supervised Named Entity Recognition using Positive-Unlabeled Learning}, author={Peng, Minlong and Xing, Xiaoyu and Zhang, Qi and Fu, Jinlan and Huang, Xuanjing}, journal={Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL)}, year={2019}
+}`